-You know what that means?
 It means that cellulite is not caused by a bad diet or laziness.
 It occurs regardless of who you are and what you do.
 Celebrity or working mum, vegetarian or fast food lover, fitness fanatic or couch potato, you are going to get cellulite.

 That ugly flaw is no flaw at all.
 The flaw is in the media and in the way it portrays women’s bodies.
 The media, diet, fitness, and beauty industries love to turn perfectly fine and normal things, like cellulite and wrinkles, into ugly, unforgivable flaws.
 Whenever they do so, they make a truckload of money.

 We, on the other hand, are stuck hating ourselves.
-Our insecurities and feelings of worthlessness stay with us for years, sometimes forever, causing us to avoid wearing short dresses and doing fun things, and ruining our relationships with our significant others.
+Our insecurities and feelings of worthlessness stay with us for years, (sometimes forever), causing us to avoid wearing short dresses and doing fun things, and ruining our relationships with our significant others.

 It’s time to stop.
-Stop hating our cellulite.
-Stop loathing our bodies.
+Stop hating your cellulite.
+Stop loathing your body.
 Stop hiding behind layers of clothing.
-Stop staying at home on sunny days because we are embarrassed of what people may think of our dimply thighs (nobody is looking at them, trust me).
+Stop staying at home on sunny days because you’re embarrassed of what people may think of your dimply thighs (nobody is looking at them, trust me).

 It may not feel like it now, but you can make your peace with your cellulite too.
 I did.
 Although I still wish sometimes that someone created a cream that removed the chicken bumps for good, I don’t hate myself and my body because of my cellulite anymore.

 I never thought I’d get there but I did.
 Getting the facts straight (ie. cellulite is a normal female characteristic turned into something awful by an industry that profits by it) rather than the myths propagated by the media (cellulite is an illness that only affects the lazy) helped me accept my cellulite.